The science of revision

 Retrieval of information

-Retrieval practice encourages students to come up with answers to questions.2 The closer the question is to one you might see in a real examination, the better.
-Also, the closer the environment in which a student revises is to the ‘examination environment’, the better.
-Students who had a test 2–7 days away did 30% better using retrieval practice than students who simply read, or repeatedly reread material.
-Students who were expected to teach the content to someone else after their revision period did better still.3 What was found to be most interesting in other studies is that students using retrieval methods and testing for revision were also more resilient to the introduction of stress.4
+Retrieval practice3 encourages students to come up with answers to questions.
+The more realistic the question is to a real examination, the better.
+Also, the closer the environment in which they revise is to the ‘examination environment’, the better.
+Students who had a test 2-7 days away did 30% better using retrieval practice than students who simply read, or repeatedly read material.
+Students who were expected to teach the content to someone else after their revision period did better still.4 What was found to be most interesting in other studies is that students using retrieval methods and testing for revision were also resilient to the introduction of stress.
+Those who simply read and re-read material suffered a 32% reduction in performance under stressful ‘exam’ conditions.5

 Ebbinghaus’ forgetting curve and spaced learning

 Ebbinghaus’ 140-year-old study examined the rate in which we forget things over time.
-The findings still holds true.
-However, the act of forgetting things and relearning them is what cements things into the brain.5 Spacing out revision is more effective than cramming – we know that, but students should also know that the space between revisiting material should vary depending on how far away the examination is.
+The findings still hold power.
+However, the act of forgetting things and relearning them is what cements things into the brain.6 Spacing out revision is more effective than cramming – we knew that, but students should also know that the space between revisiting material should vary depending on how far away the examination is.
 A cyclical approach is required.
 An examination 12 months away necessitates revisiting covered material about once a month.
-A test in 30 days should have topics revisited every 3 days – intervals of roughly a tenth of the time available.6
+A test in 30 days should have topics revisited every 3 days – intervals of roughly a tenth of the time available.7

 Students: the more tests and past questions you do, in an environment as close to examination conditions as possible, the better you are likely to perform on the day.
-If you prefer to listen to music while you revise, tunes without lyrics will be far less detrimental to your memory and retention.
-Silence is most effective.5 If you choose to study with friends, choose carefully – effort is contagious.7
+If you prefer to listen to music while you revise, songs without lyrics will be far less detrimental to your memory and retention.
+Silent study is most effective.8 If you choose to study with friends, choose carefully – effort is contagious.9

 1. Mayer, R. E., & Anderson, R. B. (1991).
 Animations need narrations: An experimental test of dual-coding hypothesis.
 Journal of Education Psychology, (83)4, 484-490.